riow1983/google-research-identify-contrails-reduce-global-warming/README.md

 ## 2023-08-01
 Will try to modify the loss function.
 For the first hand, the single `Unet w/ timm-resnest26d` will be used for this experiment.

+## 2023-08-04
+Experimental run with Loss modification has been completed.
+But the results were about the same with the one with no modification. ~Will try to get it be involoved in the ensemble, though.~ Will try to submit it as a single model and see the LB result.

+## 2023-08-05
+The result was 0.641 which is not better than single Unet w.o. loss modification (0.646).
+But CV was better than w.o. modification.
+So I'll choose this modification one over the w.o. modification.